The Explorers Essential Guide to Sequoia & Kings Canyon National Parks

 Crystal Cave is a marble cavern.
 A half-mile loop trail leads through the cave which features fragile stalactite and stalagmite formations.
 It is only accessible via a guided tour.
 If you decide to see the cave, plan on spending about half a day traveling to the cave, walking to the entrance, and taking the 45-minute tour.

 Kings Canyon National Park

-Kings Canyon was established in 1940 as a way to protect the General Grant Grove of sequoia trees.
-But the towering trees aren’t the only thing Kings Canyon is known for, in addition, the park features jutting granite peaks, raging waterfalls and the deepest canyon in the United States.
+Kings Canyon, established in 1940, was a way to protect the General Grant Grove of sequoia trees.
+The towering trees aren’t the only thing for which Kings Canyon is known.
+The park also features jutting granite peaks, raging waterfalls and the deepest canyon in the United States.
 Produced by granite carved out of glaciers, Kings Canyon is over 8,200 feet deep.

 Big Stump Trail

 The Big Stump Trail marks your entrance into Kings Canyon National Park.
 The trail leads to a peaceful forest of giant pine and Sequoia trees.
 You may think you’ve had enough of these beastly trees, but I assure you, it never gets old.
 As the trail continues, you will eventually reach the Mark Twain stump which has stairs to help you climb it.

 The General Grant Tree is the second largest tree in the world (the first being The General Sherman back in Sequoia National Park).
 It is dubbed the Nation’s Christmas Tree in 1926 by President Coolidge.
 The trail to this tree is an easy one and will take you through the Fallen Monarch which is a felled, hollowed out sequoia tree that connects the two sides of the General Grant loop.

 The Gamlin Cabin